JohnCSimon/JohnCSimon.github.io/blog/_posts/2025-2-9-poor-mans-audiobook-reader.markdown

 so 15000 lines, 122000 words - at 150 words / minute this is about 13 hours to read through all of it, and an audiobook of that length is roughly 1 GB.

 Maybe the compression or some other non-default setting is mucking with this?
-I remove everything except the input and output files parameters and I still see the same poor performnace.
+I remove everything except the input and output files parameters and I still see the same poor performance.

 Let's break this down into 1000 line chunks, and feed each one to **say**.